Office: SN 2212

 I have developed an automated package MAISE (http://maise-guide.org/) that uses an evolutionary algorithm to predict new synthesizable crystal structures without any input from experiment.
 Several predictions have now been confirmed in joint studies with experimentalists in the UK, Germany and China.
 The theory-guided discoveries include the first synthesized superconductor designed fully in silico.
 For more information about my research and published work please see my webpage.

-In 2014 I was awarded a three-year single-PI NSF grant to combine bio-inspired algorithms for acceleration of materials prediction.
-A machine learning framework based on neural network and evolutionary optimization modules is being implemented in MAISE.
-The NSF grant supports graduate and undergraduate students.
+In 2014-2018, I had a single-PI NSF grant to combine bio-inspired algorithms for acceleration of materials prediction.
+A machine learning framework based on neural network and evolutionary optimization modules has been successfully implemented in MAISE.
+The NSF grant supported graduate and undergraduate students.

 A PhD position in materials modeling and database development